StSchnell/tiny-profiler/README.md

 Tiny Profiler
 =============

-A tiny CPU profiler for Java written completely in Java 17.
+A tiny CPU profiler for Java written completely in Java 11.

-This is an educational sampling profiler that helps demystify profilers, but is not limited to it.
+This is an educational sampling profiler from Johannes Bechberger that helps demystify profilers, but is not limited to it.
+The changes I have made here are exclusively to the operability of the profiler with Java 11.

 This profiler is a sampling profiler with can output method tables and flame graphs (via [d3-flame-graph](https://github.com/spiermar/d3-flame-graph)).
 The sampling is based on the `Thread.getAllStackTraces()` method, making it simple but also safepoint-biased.

-The profiler should work on any platform with a JDK 17 or newer.
+The profiler should work on any platform with a JDK 11 or newer.
 The usage is fairly simple:

 ```sh
 # build it